3Z9N/pdcs/pd_server/README.md

 Configuration
 -------------
+The default server TCP port is 11111, but can be changed by setting it in the command line argument.
 The database consists of only one 'events' table.
 This table has three fields:
     timestamp - INTEGER PRIMARY KEY